pardnchiu/pardnchiu/README.md

-# Only sharing my personal projects
+# Only sharing my independently developed projects
 > [!Note]
 > 1. GitHub is only used for sharing independently developed projects.
 > 2. Projects without a LICENSE are considered MIT by default.